 We note, however, that the method explored in this work has caveats and potential improvements: \begin{enumerate} \item When the ICL profile does not reach a logarithmic slope of $\lesssim -3$, the total mass of the cluster will remain unbounded assuming a power-law extrapolation of the profile (Figure~\ref{fig:profiles}).
-If this assumption is relaxed, another extrapolation could be applied but is likely to introduce some prior knowledge of the cluster mass distribution (e.g., M$_{200}$ and R$_{200}$).
-One option that would not include such priors would be to fit the available ICL profile to a double S\'ersic profile.
-It has been shown in \citet{Kluge2025}, that it fits well the observed ICL profile up to $\sim 1$ Mpc.
-But even in this case, the profile should be measured to at least a few hundred kiloparsecs to have reliable parameters of the S\'ersic profiles. \item The relation $\Sigma_\star / \Sigma_\text{tot}$ has been calibrated from simulations of the C-EAGLE project, which comprises 30 clusters in the mass range $[10^{14}, 10^{15.4}]$ M$_\odot$.
+If this assumption is relaxed, another extrapolation could be applied, but is likely to introduce some prior knowledge of the cluster mass distribution (e.g., M$_{200}$ and R$_{200}$).
+One option that would not include such priors would be to fit the available ICL profile to a double S\'ersic profile. \citet{Kluge2025} showed that it fits well the observed ICL profile up to $\sim 1$ Mpc.
+But even in this case, the profile should be measured to at least a few hundred kiloparsecs to have reliable parameters of the S\'ersic profiles. \item The relation $\Sigma_\star / \Sigma_\text{tot}$ was calibrated from simulations of the C-EAGLE project, which comprises 30 clusters in the mass range $[10^{14}, 10^{15.4}]$ M$_\odot$.
 Within this range, we find no significant correlation of the fit parameters with the cluster mass (Figure~\ref{fig:parameters}).
 However, it would be valuable to expand the analysis with other simulations to increase the statistical significance and study the impact of the galaxy formation model on this relation.
-It must be noted, that these simulations need to be of high-resolution to have a non-negligible population of stars belonging to the ICL in the outskirts of the galaxy cluster. \item We have not explored the dependence on the cluster relaxation state, which can affect the amount of ICL and its distribution \citep[e.g.,][]{Contreras-Santos2024}, in turn adding biases to the proposed mass estimation method presented in this work. \end{enumerate}
+It must be noted that these simulations need to be of high resolution to have a non-negligible population of stars belonging to the ICL in the outskirts of the galaxy cluster \citep{Martin2024a}. \item We did not explore the dependence on the cluster relaxation state, which can affect the amount of ICL and its distribution \citep[e.g.,][]{Contreras-Santos2024}, which in turn adds biases to the proposed mass estimation method we presented. \end{enumerate}

 As the simulation-calibrated $\Sigma_\star / \Sigma_\text{tot}$ relation presented in this work has the aforementioned caveats, one can open the question: \textit{can the relation between the total matter density profile and the stellar mass density profile be derived directly form observations?} If that would be the case, this analysis could be repeated without the need of any theoretical model or assumption, improving significantly the impact and applicability of the method laid out in this work.
 However, this would require a substantial observational effort and the applicability of such relation to clusters for different masses, relaxation states and redshifts would still need to be informed by theoretical studies \citep{Butler2025}.